Best practice guidance on community engagement

 In preparing the Neighbourhood Plan, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) has produced best practice guidance on matters such as community engagement, construction standards and procedures and Tree Management Plans.
-These were consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan [and adopted subsequently by the Knightsbridge Neighbourhood Forum on [date]].
+The contents of this guidance was consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan.

-Where these include matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
+Where this guidance includes matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
 Unlike the Neighbourhood Plan however they do not have development plan status.

 1.1 The local community should be involved in shaping the Knightsbridge Neighbourhood Area (the Area, KNA or Neighbourhood Area) throughout the plan period and beyond.
 The benefits of genuine public participation are widely recognised.
 Effective community engagement in the planning process produces significant benefits.
 Local knowledge can be harnessed to improve the design and functionality of development and reduce the adverse impacts of the development.
 Involving all interested parties in meaningful consultation at an early stage in the decision-making process can also prevent or mitigate conflicts with the local affected community.
 In essence, it leads to better decisions and a better environment.

 1.2 In particular, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) wants to ensure that there is active discussion and effective engagement with the public in relation to the development or use of land so that the best solutions are found to the challenges that face and will face the Area.
-This approach is consistent with the Ministerial Foreword to the NPPF which explicitly has the aspiration of “allowing people and communities back into planning”.
 The Knightsbridge Neighbourhood Plan (the KNP, Neighbourhood Plan or Plan) therefore provides for a new and effective model of public participation grounded in the principles of the Aarhus Convention which has been ratified by the UK and which provides for: (a) Access to information; (b) Public participation; and (c) Access to justice.

 1.3 All development which requires approval by Westminster City Council (WCC) or planning permission is encouraged to comply with the Neighbourhood Forum's 'Best practice guidance on community engagement' when bringing forward projects, plans, or policies which may affect the environment in Knightsbridge.